rsn8887/OpenRCT2/readme_switch.md

 ```

 # Changelog
+v1.04

+- Fix right mouse click input
+- Map object rotation to zr+dpad left and camera rotation to zr+dpad right

 v1.03

-- Map shift, ctrl, backspace and escape keys, useful to build above ground and quickly close windows
+- Map shift, ctrl, backspace, and escape keys, useful to build above ground and quickly close windows.
-- Make joystick pointer speed independent of fps
-- Allow opening cheat menu by pressing the right stick in
+- Map cheat menu hotkey, now works by pressing the right stick in.
+- Make joystick pointer speed truly independent of fps.
+It now moves at constant speed even if the frame rate is low.
+- The filtering options now work as expected.
+In docked mode, `linear` gives a slightly blurry image, and `sharp nearest neighbor` gives perfectly sharp pixels.
+- General image quality improvements in both docked and handheld mode.
+The internal rendering now dynamically switches resolution between 1080p and 720p instead of always rendering at 720p.
+Also, the mouse pointer looks a bit sharper now in handheld mode.
+- The window scaling option now works and can be used to blow up or shrink down the whole game screen, including the user interface.
+- Different game resolutions should also work in principle now.
+This involves editing the window_width and window_height entries in `/switch/home/openrct2/config.ini`.
+Only 16x9 ratios will work correctly.
+I think the default choice of 960x540 looks the best.

 v1.02